Alexandrovich999/objloader/README.md

 I don't know how to texture the .obj models/create physics that interact with entities not just the world.
 Spawned models use models/debug/debugwhite texture so feel free replace it with your model's (must convert to .vtf/.vmt) and you should be able texture it.
-(Single texture online)
+(Single texture)

 Invert normals feature is broken.
 They are inverted by default.